Bounce - professional development programme

 The programme DOES NOT accept artistic projects nor proposals dedicated to touring or creating new shows.

 Want to have some concrete examples?
-Check out the first year participants' profiles HERE.
+Check out the year participants' profiles HERE.

 WHEN AND HOW TO APPLY?

-If your application is selected, your presence will be required throughout the entire programme, at the kick-off event during the Fresh international seminar in France (19-22 September, 2022) and at the Circostrada Annual General Meeting in Rastatt, Germany (28 May - 2 June) for the Tête-à-tête festival.
+If your application is selected, your presence will be required throughout the entire programme, at the kick-off event just before the Fresh international seminar in France (18-22 September, 2023) and at the Circostrada Annual General Meeting in Rastatt, Germany (28 May - 2 June 2024) for the Tête-à-tête festival.

 - The motivation of the candidate;